-This was the prior subject sale, which totals 382.74 acres of agricultural fallow land.
+This was the sale of 382.74 acres of agricultural fallow land.
 The property was purchased for use as a duck club in March of 2021 for \$2,064,500, or \$5,394 per acre.
 The buyer had been leasing the property for five years at \$50,000 per year prior to purchasing the site from the sellers.
-The lease amounts were applied to the total purchase price (i.e. \$1,814,500 + \$250,000).
+According to conversations with the buyer, the lease amounts were applied to the total purchase price (i.e. \$1,814,500 + \$250,000), and they exercised a lease to buy option.
 The site had duck blinds at the time of sale, however, the property needed to have various wells repaired and the blinds weren't in good condition.
 The property is triangular in shape, is bisected by the Tule Canal, and has separate ponding areas.
 The property is zoned Agricultural Intensive, and has a general plan land use of Agriculture.
 This property is located within the Yolo Bypass and has various easements, one of which also involves flooding purposes (Book 93, Page 261 of deeds).
 The property has access to irrigation district water, and is fully within FEMA Flood Zone AE.
 Post-sale, the buyer has since repaired the wells, installed five floating blinds and five floating tank blinds, installed a seasonal mobile home clubhouse, planted habitat grasses, installed various access roadways, added a conservation easement, and installed a water pump system (but those were not on this property at the time of the sale).